 - Compare part to whole data over time

-- Compare part to whole data over category
+- Compare part to whole data over a category

-This data table represents the sales amount for the North & South region from the year 2010 to 2014.
-Using this data, you can create a Stacked Column Chart to compare the sales amount for both the regions over the time period.
+This data table represents the sales amount for the North & South regions from the year 2010 to 2014.
+Using this data, you can create a Stacked Column Chart to compare the sales amount for both regions over the time period.

-Years used of the analysis are plotted along the X-Axis and the regional sales amount are series and each region’s sales amount are shown on the Y-Axis.
+Years used of the analysis are plotted along the X-Axis, and the regional sales amounts are series, and each region’s sales amount are shown on the Y-Axis.

 In Excel Stacked Bar Chart, data series of various categories are stacked one upon another in horizontal columns.